gitanshchadha/datalake_ml/README.md

 1. Amazon S3 bucket to hold movielens data.
 2. IAM roles to provide access to Database Migration Service to access and provision other AWS resources
-4. VPC, Subnet, Internet Gateway and Security Group to provisio DMS Replication Instances.
+4. VPC, Subnet, Internet Gateway and Security Group to provision DMS Replication Instances.
 5. DMS replication instance and DMS tasks
 6. Lambda function to copy movie-lens data from external source into S3 bucket in the account.
 7. Lambda function to start DMS task replication.